physion/policy.ovation.io/docs/policies/approved_tools_policy.md

 # Approved Tools Policy

-Physion utilizes a suite of approved software tools for internal use by workforce members.
-These software tools are either self-hosted, with security managed by Physion, or they are hosted by a Subcontractor with appropriate business associate agreements in place to preserve data integrity.
-Use of other tools requires approval from Physion leadership.
+Ovation utilizes a suite of approved software tools for internal use by workforce members.
+These software tools are either self-hosted, with security managed by Ovation, or they are hosted by a Subcontractor with appropriate business associate agreements in place to preserve data integrity.
+Use of other tools requires approval from Ovation leadership.

 ## List of Approved Tools

 * **GitHub**.
-GitHub is used for source and version control of application code written and used by Physion.
+GitHub is used for source and version control of application code written and used by Ovation.

 * **Google Apps**.
 Google Apps is used for email and document collaboration.